John Katzman: Online and for-profit education

 As a founder of both 2U and its major competitor, Noodle Partners, Katzman is often mentioned in articles and discussions surrounding the Online Program Management (OPM) industry.
 At 2U, Katzman popularized the revenue-share model in which OPMs take a percentage of a university’s tuition revenue in exchange for program management.
 This business model is debated among higher education constituents and policymakers but remains popular today.
 A 2019 article by Kevin Carey published in the Huffington Post names Katzman as the impetus for the development of the entire OPM industry and some of the issues that have since arisen, including revenue-share and runaway digital marketing costs.
 Katzman, Carey says, is now fighting to change the tuition-splitting practices that he created.
 In 2020, however, Noodle Partners teamed up with Strategic Education to use WorkForceEdge, a platform to connect employees with educational programs.
 Strategic Education is the parent company of Strayer University and Capella University.

-Paycheck Protection Program

-Despite the fact that his other companies have raised tens of millions of dollars in capital, Katzman's company Noodle Pros applied for and received a forgivable loan from the Paycheck Protection Program, which was designed for small businesses, with a value between $350,000 and $1 million.